MFaizan18/AlphaQuantTrader/README.md

 | 29-07-2024 | 24943.30078  | 24999.75     | 24774.59961  | 24836.09961  | 24836.09961 | 355000 |
 | 30-07-2024 | 24839.40039  | 24971.75     | 24798.65039  | 24857.30078  | 24857.30078 | 385000 |
 ```
+Note: The first 10 rows of the dataset have a volume value of 0 because no volume data was available when the data was downloaded.
+However, the volume column is not needed for the current analysis.

 **Split the data based on the date**